 Q1: What exactly is cricket flour, and why is it gaining popularity in vegan baking?

 Q2: How do crunchy cricket flour muffins taste?
-Are they realy crunchy?
+Are they really crunchy?

 Q3: Are cricket flour muffins truly vegan?
 How does that work if crickets are animals?